-Probably the most important aspect of researching Lexapro tapering information and seeking help with the task is to learn about methods of withdrawal from Lexapro that do not introduce further harm.
-Acquiring the information and assistance to rebuild and strengthen natural neurochemistry is a key component to getting one’s health back on track.
-A Lexapro tapering program could be likened to a journey requiring planning, preparation, knowledgable guides, and access to the resources that are needed in order to successfully and safely reach your desired destination.
+Probably the most important aspect of researching correct Lexapro (escitalopram) tapering is to learn about methods of withdrawal from Lexapro that do not introduce further harm.
+Acquiring the information and assistance to rebuild and strengthen natural neurochemistry is a vital component to getting one’s health back on track.
+A Lexapro tapering program could be likened to a journey requiring planning, preparation, knowledgeable guides, and access to the resources that are needed in order to successfully and safely reach your desired destination.

-The Alternative to Meds Center has assisted many thousands of clients over the last decade and a half to successfully complete their personal journey.
+Alternative to Meds Center has assisted many thousands of clients over the last decade-and-a-half to successfully complete their personal journey.
 Clients have found they have become much more able to regain natural mental health.
-Using carefully and individually designed prep work, and on-site holistic treatments, the center provides the safest methods available for Lexapro tapering under the oversight and care of fully licensed medical practitioners, therapists, nurses and other trained and compassionate care providers.
+Using carefully and individually designed prep work, and on-site holistic treatments, the center provides the safest methods available for Lexapro tapering under the oversight and care of fully licensed medical practitioners, therapists, nurses, and other trained and compassionate care providers.

 Stopping Lexapro safely is not necessarily as simple as cutting the dosage over time.
-While mathematics do play a role, there is much more that can be done to make the process surprisingly comfortable, as well as efficient time-wise.
-Our goal at the Alternative to Meds Center is to make it possible to actually improve the client’s health in the process.
-A gradual Lexapro cessation is important, but is one part only of a multi-faceted process that is best done within an individualized step by step process designed to lead towards regaining more robust health, and the benefits of natural mental health, without drugs.3
+While mathematics does play a role, there is much more that can be done to make the process surprisingly comfortable, as well as efficient time-wise.
+Our goal at Alternative to Meds Center is to make it possible to actually improve the client’s health in the process.
+A gradual Lexapro cessation is important but is one part only of a multi-faceted process that is best done within an individualized step by step process designed to lead towards regaining more robust health, and the benefits of natural mental health, without drugs.3

 Prescription drugs were never designed to fix or cure, but only to mask or dampen symptoms.
 Of prime importance is to discover the underlying reasons that a prescription for Lexapro was first started.
-Each person will have their own history of symptomology, and it is wise to consider the ramifications of simply gradually trying to quit Lexapro or other medication, where underlying symptoms have not yet been discovered, addressed and eliminated or reduced significantly.
+Each person will have their own history of symptomology, and it is wise to consider the ramifications of antidepressant tapering, where underlying symptoms have not yet been discovered, addressed, and eliminated or reduced significantly.